Burgundy Private Wine Tour

 • Chauffeured Mercedes

-This morning, you will start your tour in Beaune.
-Arrive by train or our chauffeur can collect you wherever you need to be picked up.
-Welcome to Burgundy!
-This afternoon you will kick off the wine tour with a fun private wine masterclass at the L’ École des Vins de Bourgogne.
 Enjoy an introduction to the complexities and history of Burgundy’s wine.
-After the French revolution in 1789, the vineyards were seized from the church and aristocracy, and broken up into smaller holdings that were in turn broken up again into smaller parcels after new inheritance laws.
-A network of Négociants (brokers) emerged and they became specialized in selling wine from tiny, very localized areas.
-They are even still an essential part of the Burgundy wine business today.
+After the French Revolution in 1789, the vineyards were seized from the church and aristocracy.
+They were then broken up into smaller holdings and further divided into smaller parcels due to new inheritance laws.
+A network of Négociants (brokers) emerged, and they became specialized in selling wine from tiny, very localized areas.
+They are still an essential part of the Burgundy wine business today.
+Your wine expert will guide you through Burgundy’s intricacies, providing you with a solid base for the upcoming region tour.

 Beaune, wine capital of Burgundy